Soap Recipes

 This method consists of using pre-made soap products or ready-made blocks (goat’s milk, olive oil, glycerin) and melting them in the microwave or double-boiler.

-Once the soap base is hot and liquid you can then add color (comestible dyes or natural colorants), scents (fragrance or essential oils), exfoliants (such as oatmeal, dried herbs), butters and oils (jojoba oil, vitamin E or buttermilk) to soften and smooth the skin.
+Once the soap base is liquid you can then add colour (comestible dyes or natural colorants), scents (fragrance or essential oils), exfoliants (such as oatmeal, dried herbs), butters and oils (jojoba oil, vitamin E or buttermilk) to soften and smooth the skin.

 Once your soap has been poured into the molds (candy molds, plastic dishes and containers or purchased soap molds) and allowed to dry, you have usable soaps.